 Down-home Georgia girl Virginia Willis is also a French-trained chef, so she knows a thing or two about sauces.
 In her book “Lighten Up, Y’all,” she revamps a traditional Southern “smothered and covered” sauce (which is not unlike a French velouté sauce) by using a scant amount of flour and skinless chicken breasts, and by pan-searing, instead of deep-frying, the meat.
-Willis writes, “This is old-style cooking that is more down-home diner than dinner party, and great for a simple and inexpensive weeknight supper.
+Willis writes, “This is old-style cooking that is more down-home diner than dinner party, and great for a simple weeknight supper.
 I'm suggesting a crisp celery salad, bright with lemon, to accompany the chicken.”

 |Nutrition Facts||/ Per Serving|